top of page

 A. Regional Advisory Committee

-The Regional Advisory Committee shall consist of eleven members in good standing of the Region.
-The Regional Chair shall serve as Chair of the Regional Advisory Committee.
-Every year, one member will be elected by the Region membership and one member will be appointed by the Region Chair.
-All members will serve two-year terms beginning January 1.
+The Regional Advisory Committee (RAC) shall consist of members in good standing of the Region, in the positions detailed below.
+The Region Chair shall serve as Chair of the RAC.
+Every year, one at-large member will be elected by the Region membership and one at-large member will be appointed by the Region Chair.
+All at-large members will serve two-year terms beginning January 1.
 Members are eligible for reappointment or re-election to successive terms without restriction.
 If an elected member is unable to complete the full term of office, the Chair may appoint a member for the remainder of the term, with the concurrence of a majority of the Regional Advisory Committee.

 3. Immediate Past Chair